 Building long-term partnerships and embedding our products within our customers' key workflows are at the core of our strategy.
 During the early stages of product development, we manufacture formulations specified by our customers to aid in the optimization of therapeutic or diagnostic production processes.
 Our customers validate these custom-made research and GMP-grade components into their production processes, and because of the extensive validation required for these therapeutic and diagnostic products, we believe these components are often used for the life of a product, as evidenced by our customer retention rates.
 As customers move from stock to custom and, ultimately, to clinical production, their total expenditure increases.
-Based on our cumulative purchase data from 2018 to 2020, excluding purchase data relating to sample transport medium, our customers that purchased our custom products spent approximately 19 times more on average per account with us than those that solely purchased stock products.
-Over the same period, our customers that purchased our GMP-grade products purchased 262 times more per account with us than those that solely purchased stock products and approximately 14 times more than those that purchased stock and custom research-grade products.
+Based on our cumulative purchase data from 2018 to 2020, excluding purchase data relating to sample transport medium, our customers that purchased our custom products, which represented approximately 9% of our total customers over the period, spent approximately 19 times more on average per account with us than those that solely purchased catalog products, which represented approximately 90% of our total customers over the period.
+Over the same period, our customers that purchased our GMP-grade products, which represented fewer than 1% of our total customers over the period purchased 262 times more per account with us than those that solely purchased catalog products and approximately 14 times more than those that purchased catalog and custom research-grade products.